-If the device is 'No Power' state (No voltage applied), a connection (voltage applied) to VBAT or VCHG will transition the module from unpowered to Active.
+If the device is 'No Power' state (No voltage applied to the module), a connection (voltage applied) to VBAT or VCHG will transition the module from unpowered to Active.

 The device can also be in 'Power Off' State while there is voltage applied to VBAT.
-The 'Power Off' state is different to the No Power state because the IDC777 has voltage on VBAT.
-In the 'Power Off' state the following events boot the chip: (1) a rising edge on SYS\CTRL held high for 20 ms or (2) a rising edge on VCHG held high for 20 ms. NOTE that the device cannot be in 'Power Off' when voltage is present on VCHG input.
+The 'Power Off' state is different to the No Power state because the IDC767 has voltage on VBAT.
+In the 'Power Off' state the following events boot the chip and transition it to the Active state: (1) a rising edge on SYS\CTRL held high for 20 ms or (2) a rising edge on VCHG held high for 20 ms. NOTE that the device cannot be in 'Power Off' when voltage is present on VCHG input.
 The device can transition from Active to 'Power Off' with a UART command (See UART Manual) or a rising edge on SYS\CTRL.

 Depending on the software configuration SYS\CTRL can be used to boot the module or wake from a dormant or sleep state.
 An example application below shows the SYS\CTRL driven by a push button connected to the VBAT supply, pressing the button connects the source voltage via the resistor divider network to the SYS\CTRL input enabling the device.
-Please refer to the UART Command Manual for the SYS\CTRL function once booted.
+Please refer to the UART Command Manual for the SYS\CTRL function once the module is booted.